 We are an inclusive service and will make adaptations and adjustments in line with cultural, ethnic or other backgrounds to support your needs.

 Please note that we can only see individuals who have:

-- severe or complex mental health conditions such severe anxiety or depression
+- moderate to severe mental health conditions such severe anxiety or depression

 - a history of serious mental health difficulties and who are planning a pregnancy or are pregnant